 Dr Danny Rock

 Danny is an epidemiologist, holds a PhD from the University of Western Australia, is a Fellow of the Royal Society for Public Health and an adjunct Professor in the School of Psychiatry and Clinical Neurosciences, The University of Western Australia.

-He is involved with the development of the WAPHA Mental Health & Suicide Prevention Plan and has an established track record in ICT strategic development at the state and national level, including as a technical advisor to the WA Mental Health Commission during the development of the Western Australian Mental Health, Alcohol and Other Drug Services Plan 2015-2025: Better Choices.
-Better Lives, a member of the Psychiatric Disability Support, Rehabilitation and Recovery, Expert Working Group during the development of the National Mental Health Planning Framework and a member of the WA Health ICT Strategic Framework Clinical Reference Group reporting to the Director General.
-Other related work including the development and supervision of a major governance review of Psolis, the WA Health mental health on line clinical information system.
+He has an established track record in strategic planning and service development at the state and national level, including as a technical advisor to the WA Mental Health Commission during the development of the Western Australian Mental Health, Alcohol and Other Drug Services Plan 2015-2025: Better Choices.
+Better Lives, a member of the Psychiatric Disability Support, Rehabilitation and Recovery, Expert Working Group during the development of the National Mental Health Planning Framework.
+He is a PHN representative on several national committees and expert groups concerned with the development of stepped-care.

-Prior to his current appointment he held several senior health service executive and clinical research positions most recently as Deputy Executive Director, North Metropolitan Health Service Mental Health (2011-16), the Director of the NMHS MH Clinical Research Centre (2008-16), and a Clinical Professor in the School of Psychiatry and Clinical Neurosciences and the School of Population Health, UWA (2009-16).
-From 2003-8 he was the Co-Director of the WA Centre for Clinical Research in Neuropsychiatry based at Graylands Hospital.
+Prior to his current appointment he held several senior health service positions most recently as Deputy Executive Director, North Metropolitan Health Service Mental Health (2011-16), the Director of the NMHS MH Clinical Research Centre (2008-16), and a Clinical Professor in the School of Psychiatry and Clinical Neurosciences and the School of Population Health, UWA (2009-16).
+From 2003-8 he was the Co-Director of the UWA Centre for Clinical Research in Neuropsychiatry based at Graylands Hospital.